mrunal0504/student-service/README.md

 Administration and management tool for PostgreSQL : PGAdmin

-Fire the below command on command prompt
+Fire the below commands on command prompt for setting up Postgres and PGAdmin

 ```bash
 >> docker pull postgres